 Here you’ll discover charming medieval towns with cobbled stone streets, stunning landscapes and vibrant cities.
 You can also discover the country’s fascinating history and traditions through a vibrant folk culture and numerous museums dedicated to various crafts.
 As the Carpathian Mountains take up a large part of the country, you’ll find painted monasteries and stunning castles dotting the rocky hilltops.

 Whether you live for the outdoors, love to explore cities and towns, or look for new foodie destinations, Romania has it all.
 Your next adventure awaits you in Romania, from the forested hills and mountains to the beach resorts on the Black Sea coast and everything in between.

 Tourists are slowly making their way to Poland and the country continues to surprise those that arrive.
-Many visitors often come with the sole purpose of learning about the past and pay their respects to those that have perished during the war.
-However, while Poland’s history is dark and often tragic, there is so much more to this country for visitors to explore.
+Many visitors often come with the sole purpose of learning about the past and paying their respects to those that have perished during the war.
+However, while Poland’s history is dark and often tragic, there is much more to this country for visitors to explore.

 Discover historic towns with cobbled stoned streets, medieval architecture, stunning castles, and legends kept alive even today.
 If you love the outdoors, there are many options for you to explore.
 Poland offers various landscapes suited for all adventures, from the Tatra Mountains in the south to the lakes, forests, and the north’s Baltic Sea.